0awful/literate-dodge-the-creeps-rust/src/rust/literate/code-the-mob.md

 mod mob;
 ```

 Then you go through the standard process of adding this item to godot.
-Follow the [GDScript Tutorial]().
+Follow the [GDScript Tutorial for Mobs](https://docs.godotengine.org/en/stable/getting_started/first_2d_game/04.creating_the_enemy.html#).
 Nothing is different for this section.

 # Cargo.toml
 If you're looking for it.
 Here it is.